 Akiyama Torashige served as a retainer of the Takeda of Kai Province.
 The Akiyama served the Takeda for multiple generations.
-Torashige was one of the Takeda nijūyonshō, or Twenty-Four Commanders of the Takeda, as first portrayed in the Edo period.
+Torashige was counted among the Takeda nijūyonshō, or Twenty-Four Generals of the Takeda, as first portrayed in the Edo period.
 He received one of the characters in his name from his lord, Takeda Nobutora.
 Following the death of Nobutora, Torashige served his eldest son, Takeda Harunobu (Shingen), followed by Takeda Katsuyori.

 The early years

-In 1542, Torashige received a letter of commendation from Harunobu for his contributions at the Battle of Sezawa in Shinano Province.
+In 1542, Torashige received a letter of commendation from Shingen for his contributions at the Battle of Sezawa in Shinano Province.
 In this conflict, Harunobu repelled an invasion by the allied forces of Suwa Yorishige and Ogasawara Nagatoki, powerful daimyō from Shinano, into Kai Province.
 The attack followed the expulsion of Nobutora from Kai in a coup d’état the prior year, which gave an opening to rivals of the Takeda to weaken the clan before Shingen could solidify his control.